-In Matthew 13:47-48, Jesus is speaking about the end-of-time judgment.
-Still, for every person, our last opportunity to be saved is in our moment of death.
-So, the first question that I see from what Jesus said is, “How do you and I know if we are ‘good fish’?”
-Thankfully, the Holy Spirit has provided us with ample promises in the Scriptures for us to know.
+In this passage of Scripture, Jesus is speaking about the End-Times judgment.
+The first question that I see from what Jesus said is, “How do you and I know if we are ‘good fish’?”
+Thankfully, the Holy Spirit provides us with ample promises in the Scriptures for us to know.
 For example, “The one who keeps God’s commands lives in him, and he in them.
-And this is how we know that he lives in us: We know it by the Spirit he gave us.”
-1 John 3:24
+And this is how we know that he lives in us: We know it by the Spirit he gave us.” – 1 John 3:24

-Great harm can be done to new, weak, or wayward Christians when the laity assumes the role of church governance by taking it upon themselves to confront a person they’ve discerned as a ‘bad fish’ within their fellowship.
-By this, I don’t mean to imply that the laity is to take a laissez-faire attitude, but we all should operate within our commissioning within our church.
+Great harm can be done to new, weak, or wayward Christians when the laity (the folks in the pews) assumes the role of church governance by taking it upon themselves to confront a person they’ve discerned as a ‘bad fish’ within their fellowship.
+By this, I don’t mean to imply that the laity is to take a “see no evil” attitude, but we all should operate within our commissioning within our church.
 “As for the one who is weak in faith, welcome him, but not to quarrel over opinions.
 (Romans 14:1)”

 The Church has a long history of “killing” its wounded.
-It takes divine discernment for each of us to distinguish between a weak Christian and a person that is still of this world.
+It takes divine discernment for each of us to distinguish between a weak Christian and a person that remains “of this world.”
 Thankfully, when the Church functions as Jesus intends, then the whole Church is blessed.